 For up-to-date information on the redevelopment of the former refinery complex, see The Bellwether District, a website maintained by HRP.

-Other important resources include Hidden City Philadelphia and the Philadelphia Inquirer.
+Other important resources include Hidden City Philadelphia, the Philadelphia Inquirer, and the American Oil and Gas Historical Society.

 One large class of primary sources crucial to the “Petrosylvania” project cannot be included here: proprietary scans from ProQuest Historical Newspapers and Newspapers.com.
 Serious researchers may want to use such subscription services to supplement this website.

-The deepest purpose “Petrosylvania” is to inspire and facilitate additional scholarship and sharing.
-Many stories about America’s first petrochemical corridor remain to be told.
+The deepest purpose of “Petrosylvania” is to inspire and facilitate scholarship, storytelling, and sharing.
+Many important stories about America’s first petrochemical corridor remain to be told.